not-a-cowfr/skyhanni-custom-sounds/README.md

-# skyhanni-custom-sounds
-automatically generates a resource pack that lets you use custom sounds for skyhanni
+automatically generates a resource pack so that you can use custom sounds with skyhanni

+todo:
+- [ ] add conversion for common sound formats to .ogg